This post may contain affiliate links. Please read our disclosure policy.

 butter added to melted sugar in a saucepan.

-1. After the butter has melted and combined with the caramelized sugar, continue stirring constantly as you slowly pour in the heavy cream.
-The mixture will bubble rapidly when the cream is added.
-Once all the cream is in, stop stirring and let the caramel boil for 1 minute.
+1. Pour in the Cream: Slowly add the heavy cream while stirring.
+The caramel will bubble rapidly.
+Once all the cream is in, stop stirring and let it boil for 1 minute.

 caramel simmering in a pot.

-2. Transfer to a jar or bowl, cover and store the caramel in the refrigerator for up to 1 month.
-Keep in mind, it will solidify in the fridge.
-To use, reheat it in the microwave or on the stove until it reaches your desired consistency.
+2. Store and Reheat: Transfer to a jar or bowl, cover, and refrigerate for up to 1 month.
+The caramel will solidify in the fridge—reheat in the microwave or on the stove until smooth.

 Expert Tips

-• A 2-quart saucepan seems to be the perfect size for a small batch of caramel sauce.
-Anything larger might cause the sugar to spread too thin and burn.
+• Use a 2-Quart Saucepan: This size works best for a small batch.
+A larger pan may cause the sugar to spread too thin and burn.

-• The caramel will bubble up when you add the butter and cream—this is normal, so be cautious.
+• Expect Bubbling: The caramel will bubble up when adding butter and cream.
+This is normal, just be cautious.

-• If your caramel seems too thick after cooling, gently reheat it to loosen.
+• Adjust Thickness: If it thickens too much after cooling, gently reheat to loosen.

 a jar of caramel with the caramel running down the sides.